sysrich/automation/caasp-kvm/README.md

-        -m|--masters <INT>     Number of masters to build (Default: CAASP_NUM_MASTERS=1) -w|--workers <INT>     Number of workers to build (Default: CAASP_NUM_WORKERS=2) -i|--image <STR>       Image to use (Default: CAASP_IMAGE=channel://devel)
+        -m|--masters <INT>     Number of masters to build (Default: CAASP_NUM_MASTERS=1) -w|--workers <INT>     Number of workers to build (Default: CAASP_NUM_WORKERS=2) -i|--image <STR>       Image to use (Default: CAASP_IMAGE=channel://devel) --vanilla              Do not inject devenv code, use vanilla caasp (Default: false)

       * Destroying a cluster